JamesClonk/kubeone-dcs-kubernetes/README.md

 #### Local CLI tools

-For deploying a Kubernetes cluster with this module you will need to have all the following CLI tools installed on your machine:
+For deploying a Kubernetes cluster with this repository you will need to have all the following CLI tools installed on your machine:
 - [kubeone](https://docs.kubermatic.com/kubeone/v1.6/getting-kubeone/)
 - [terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli)
 - [helm](https://helm.sh/docs/intro/install/)